-Since APM builds on PM, the examiner could assume you know all of the PM topics.
-In practice, the examiner is unlikely to examine PM topics in a lot of detail unless they are also specifically included within the syllabus for APM too.
-It is advisable however to have a good knowledge of certain areas of the PM syllabus before starting to study APM.
-The areas of particular importance are as follows:
+Since APM builds on PM and PM builds on MA, the examining team could assume you know all of the MA and PM topics.
+In practice, the examining team is unlikely to examine PM topics in a lot of detail unless they are also specifically included within the syllabus for APM too.
+It is advisable however to have a good knowledge of the PM syllabus before starting to study APM.

 The other specialist cost and management accounting techniques included in the PM syllabus which are also relevant to APM are target costing, lifecycle costing and environmental management accounting.
 However, as these are specifically included within the APM syllabus, candidates should be able to refresh and increase their knowledge of these from their APM materials.

 Budgeting and variance analysis are important areas.
-In APM, the focus is on whether budgets are a useful tool or not, and which types of budget are useful in what situations.
+In APM, the focus is on whether budgets are a useful tool or not, and which types of budgets are useful in specific situations.
 It is useful, therefore, to be familiar with the following budgeting sections from PM syllabus:

 Standard costing and variance analysis (Sections D3-D6) are core management accounting tools, so you do need to be aware of them, and be able to discuss whether they are useful techniques in a specific scenario and whether they provide useful information to management.
 Candidates may also be required to calculate variances at APM, so it is important to understand how to do these – particularly those variances with strategic implications.